 I think if we told kids that changes in friendship are normal and okay, we’d have a lot less angst and upset.
 Of course, there may still be some sadness and disappointment.
 We shouldn’t shield kids from feeling bad, it’s normal and it gives us the opportunity to teach them how to name feelings, acknowledge them, and self-soothe.
 Kids are growing and changing.
 Their friends will change too.
 And that’s just fine.

 Talking to kids about friendship is important.
 We need to do it a little bit at a time and consistently.
 It’s also important that we have these conversations when things are going well, not just when there is a problem.
-You can download a resource sheet to help with these conversations if you are a subscriber to my blog.
+You can download a resource sheet from my Resource Library to help with these conversations if you are a subscriber to my blog.
 Sign up here

 Good friends are one of the most wonderful parts of life.
 May our kids come to understand that like all good relationships, they take thought, work, and respect.